yomboprime/lithofun/README.md

 #### XY angle

 This angle controls the curvature along the XY plane.
 When its value is 0º, the lithophane is planar.
 When it is 180º, the lithophane is a closed cylinder.
-Values in-between gives you a lithophane shaped liked a roof tile.
+Values in-between gives you a lithophane shaped liked a curved roof tile.

 #### Z top angle, Z bottom angle